abinash-nayak/frontend-chat-application-io/README.md

 This chat applications support the following features :

-0 : This app is responsive with desktop, tablet & mobile compatibility.
+0 : This app is responsive with desktop, tablet & mobile compatibility.<br />
 1 : Support emojis.
-Simple type in emoji referencing text like :) and that will be converted to emoji in the chat.
+Simple type in emoji referencing text like :) and that will be converted to emoji in the chat.<br />
 2 : 2 persons with same name wont be allowed to enter the same room.
-You will get a prompt for the same.
+You will get a prompt for the same.<br />
-3 : In desktop view you will be able to see all the active members of the room.
+3 : In desktop view you will be able to see all the active members of the room.<br />
-4 : Notification message every time someone new enter the room or if someone leave the room.
+4 : Notification message every time someone new enter the room or if someone leave the room.<br />
 5 : Simple & Elegant User Interface.

 Both the backend code base and the forntend code base is hosted in Heroku.